chrisdone-archive/inflex/legal/privacy-policy.md

 * Request transfer of your personal data

-* Right to withdraw consent.
+* Right to withdraw consent

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable